JustKesha/godot-interactable-tiles/README.md

 And you can also lower the inventory's position for easier items access via hotkeys (just like opening the inventory).

 > [!TIP]
-> All parameters used for the inventory logic can be found and configured at the top of the player script (`/scripts/player.gd`).
+> All parameters used for the inventory logic can be found & changed at the top of the `/scripts/player.gd` script.

 ## Why Use This?
 - Already handles the annoying stuff (item management, save system)